Baker College Recognized by National Security Agency and U.S. Department of Homeland Security for Excellence in Cyber Defense Education

 Baker’s cybersecurity program has consistently been recognized on the competitive stage as well.
 Since 2007, Baker’s Collegiate Cyber Defense Competition team has earned five state championships and two back-to-back national championships.

-Watch BC Program Director & Department Chair of Cyber Defense, Computer Science & Game Software Design Doug Witten’s interview about the designation at ABC12 News.
+Watch Baker College Program Director & Department Chair of Cyber Defense, Computer Science & Game Software Design Doug Witten’s interview about the designation at ABC12 News.